Souloutz/School-Fund-App/docs/DesignDoc.md

 Open/Closed: We designed our classes to be able to extended easily.
 We could add more code/functionality to it if we wanted to.
 But we also kept it closed/avoided modification.
 This way, we can extend our classes if needed, but not change them completely.

 We also worked on separate files as much as possible.
 This helps us avoid merge conflicts.
 This made the code easier for the team to work on, since we didn't have to constantly worry about overwriting each others code.

-> _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
-Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
-Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_